Foods High in Magnesium

 One study even showed that taking magnesium during a migraine lessened the symptoms better than a common medication (17).

-The Potent Anti-Inflammatory Benefits of Magnesium
+The Potent Anti-Inflammatory Benefits For Gut Health

 In those suffering from chronic disease, obesity and aging you typically see chronic inflammation.